Anthony Lerew

-Anthony Allen Lerew (born October 28, 1982) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Atlanta Braves and Kansas City Royals; he also played Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, and in the KBO League for the Kia Tigers, he also played for the Navegantes del Magallanes on the LVBP Liga Venezolana de Béisbol Profesional where on 11/21/2010 against the Leones del Caracas (the biggest rival team) he managed to throw a no hit no run game.
+Anthony Allen Lerew (born October 28, 1982) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Atlanta Braves and Kansas City Royals; he also played Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, and in the KBO League for the Kia Tigers, he also played for the Navegantes del Magallanes on the LVBP Liga Venezolana de Béisbol Profesional where on 11/21/2010 against the Leones del Caracas (the biggest rival team) he managed to throw a no hit no run game (to date the last to be ever thrown in Venezuela).

 Career

 Atlanta Braves

 Lerew, a graduate of Northern York High School in Dillsburg, Pennsylvania, was drafted by the Atlanta Braves in the 11th round of the 2001 Major League Baseball draft.
 After four seasons in the Braves' minor league system, he debuted on September 4, 2005, in a home game against the Cincinnati Reds.
 In the 2005 season, Lerew recorded no wins, no losses, 5 strikeouts, and a 5.62 earned run average in 7 games, all of which were relief outings.

 On February 23, 2006, the Braves signed Lerew to a one-year deal.
 A month later, on February 23, he was optioned to the Triple-A Richmond Braves.
 With Richmond, Lerew compiled a 3–5 record with a 7.48 ERA and 69 strikeouts in 16 games, 15 of which he started.

 The Braves called up Lerew from Richmond on September 1, 2006.
 He made his 2006 debut the next day with a relief appearance in the fifth inning.
 Lerew pitched 2 innings, allowing 5 runs and striking out 1 batter.
 He was sent back down to the Richmond Braves on September 4, having appeared in only one game.

 On May 8, 2007, Lerew made his first big-league start for Atlanta when he was called up from Richmond yet again, this time to replace Mark Redman in a game against the San Diego Padres.
 He was later sent down to Richmond again.

 On June 20, 2007, Lerew underwent season-ending Tommy John surgery and was placed on the 60-day disabled list.
 He recovered from surgery in Southern Florida, at the Braves extended spring training site.
 Once recovered, he spent the rest of 2008 pitching for the Gulf Coast Braves and with Triple-A Richmond.

 On March 5, 2009, Lerew was outrighted to Triple-A Gwinnett to make room on the roster for Tom Glavine, and was released five days later.